tc39/notes/es9/2018-07/july-26.md

 MPT: There’s merit in having an internal number representing the date since the computations become linear, when otherwise they would not be.
 (Though the leap seconds point, throws a wrench in this).
 The valueOf result doesn’t need to be that number, however, it could be some other representation.

-SFC: Could you return a Date from valueOf?
+SCR:Could you return a Date from valueOf?

 MPT: A lot of the reason for this API is that there is no mapping between a CivilDate and a Date; it’s lossy.

 WH: For the question of valueOf being numeric, I don’t think leap seconds will preclude that since you could have two variants of valueOf with a default less accurate one representing the Unix computation and a more accurate one supporting leap seconds.

-SFC: If we do separate these concerns into multiple proposals (including the concerns regarding Intl compatibility), I would like to at least see the two proposals land at the same time.
+SCR:If we do separate these concerns into multiple proposals (including the concerns regarding Intl compatibility), I would like to at least see the two proposals land at the same time.

 MPT: Unfortunately, there’s not a lot structure into this process to guarantee for these proposals to land at the same time.

 LBR: I think what Maggie is doing is to follow the philosophy of this committee.
 It would be nice to have someone working at the same time on 402, but I think what Maggie’s doing is excellent and we have a huge group of people that could volunteer to work on the 402 component Shane is talking about.

-SFC: I will open an issue to discuss.
+SCR:I will open an issue to discuss.

 SYG: Are daylight saving times automatically not in this proposal?
 When you make a ZoneInstant with an explicit timezone,